 The Ideal Cross-Sale

-For the U.S., the average length of a hospital stay is about 4.5 days, and the average cost of an inpatient stay with an MA plan as the primary expected payer is $14,900.
+For the U.S., the average length of a hospital stay is about 4.7 days.
+It can cost thousands of dollars to stay just one night in the hospital.
 Even with health insurance, it can be tough for clients to afford their payments, especially if they’re living on a fixed income or miss work due to their illness or injury.

 Even with health insurance, it can be tough for clients to afford hospital payments.